outagelab/outagelab/docs/index.md

 features:
   - title: Move fast and break things
-    details: The fastest way for developers to start chaos testing.
-Integrates in application code as an installed package.
+    details: Easy to get started with, installs in code as a package and has no infrastructure requirements
   - title: Controlled chaos
-    details: Avoid disruption in your test environments with narrowly scoped outage conditions, including filtering to specific users.
+    details: Avoid business disruption by scoping outages to specific environments, instances, or users
-  - title: Open and free
+  - title: Developer first
-    details: Open source and free to self-host.
-Or jump start with a free personal account on our managed service.
+    details: Open source, permissively licensed, and supports multiple programming languages
 ---